 Marketing ROI is equally important — and pressure-packed — for CMOs; 53 percent of CMOs say their higher-ups are primarily concerned with increasing revenue.
 If you’ve got a CMO client, you can be sure they’re monitoring this metric.

-One reason we created WhatConverts is to help agencies show their full value to clients, proving ROI and ensuring client satisfaction.
-Below, we outline seven ways your agency can prove ROI to clients, and how WhatConverts and other marketing technology fits into the ROI equation.
+One reason we created WhatConverts is to help marketers show their full value to clients or their own company, proving ROI and ensuring client satisfaction.
+Below, we outline seven ways that marketers and agencies can prove ROI, and how WhatConverts and other marketing technology fits into the ROI equation.

 1 Shift the conversation away from marketing metrics

 As an experienced marketer, you can easily see the value in marketing metrics like awareness and impressions.
-Clients live in a different world though — one devoid of metrics like CTR and CPM.
-Your clients may struggle to see the connection between marketing metrics and actual sales.
+Clients and salespeople live in a different world though — one devoid of metrics like CTR and CPM.
+They may struggle to see the connection between marketing metrics and actual sales.
 The simplest way to prove digital marketing ROI is to connect your marketing to actual leads.
-If your client can’t see how many leads they’ve gained from using your agency, they may not see the value in retaining your services.
+If others can’t see how many leads they’ve gained from your marketing, they may not see the value in your efforts.

 You probably leap at the chance to take credit for leads that come from your marketing efforts, but it’s impossible to take credit for leads you can’t track.

-Most agencies can only track surface level information about leads that come from form fills.
+Most marketers can only track surface level information about leads that come from form fills.
 They know that leads are coming in, but have no insight into whether or not the leads are qualified.
-In order to take credit for the leads that come from your marketing, you have to be able to tell your client whether or not those leads are worthwhile.
+In order to take credit for the leads that come from your marketing, you have to be able to explain whether or not those leads are worthwhile.

 For local companies, many of the most qualified leads come via phone call.
 Consumers who call companies tend to convert 30 percent faster than people who contact companies through other methods.

 Capturing the full data associated with every phone call and online conversion can help you ensure you capture every lead and every bit of information about those leads.
 Plus, adding call tracking software will instantly boost the number of leads shown in every report.
-Clients like that.
+Clients and CEOs like to see that.

 3 Prove that your leads are quotable and qualified

-Some clients are satisfied with raw conversion numbers and feel no need to dig into conversions to see which ones actually resulted in qualified leads.
-Other clients might act more like interrogators; second-guessing conversions and requesting lead capture details to back up the raw conversion totals.
+Some of the people in your company might be satisfied with raw conversion numbers and feel no need to dig into conversions to see which ones actually resulted in qualified leads.
+Others might act more like interrogators; second-guessing conversions and requesting lead capture details to back up the raw conversion totals.

-If you’re all too familiar with interrogator clients, consider exploring a lead-tracking tool with lead qualification.
+If you’re all too familiar with being interrogated about your leads, consider exploring a lead-tracking tool with lead qualification.
 This type of tool allows you to generate reports that feature lead details, including lead value in some cases.
 According to SalesForce research, 32 percent of B2B marketers say “lead quality” is one of their biggest challenges.
-Helping clients solve this conundrum is a great way to prove ROI.
+Solving this conundrum is a great way to prove ROI on your marketing.

 4 Report on quality of leads, not just quantity

-Giving clients the ability to qualify leads — through simple feedback — allows you to bolster conversion reports with concrete lead details.
-When a client asks about ROI, you’ll be able to show them the lead quality, lead detail, and lead value numbers right there in the report.
-Once you can calculate the value of a single lead, you can tell your client how many potential sales you’re driving and prove your marketing effectiveness.
+The ability to qualify leads — through simple feedback — allows you to bolster conversion reports with concrete lead details.
+When a client or CEO asks about ROI, you’ll be able to show them the lead quality, lead detail, and lead value numbers right there in the report.
+Once you can calculate the value of a single lead, you can explain how many potential sales you’re driving and prove your marketing effectiveness.

 5 Use landing page reports to prove the value of content